sturple/phile-logger/README.md

 # Logger For Phile CMS

+This is a simple plugin, which allows logging to be enabled during development and testing of other plugins.

-This logger uses [katzgrau/klogger](https://packagist.org/packages/katzgrau/klogger) for operations which uses [psr/log](https://packagist.org/packages/psr/log).
+This logger uses [katzgrau/klogger](https://packagist.org/packages/katzgrau/klogger) for operations which has one dependent [psr/log](https://packagist.org/packages/psr/log).

 ## Installation